-ENGL 238 INTRODUCTION TO LITERARY THEORY 3.0: 3 cr.
-E This course introduces different critical approaches and practices in literary studies from classical times to the present in order to expand the range of critical tools available to literature students and to increase the range of their critical vocabularies.
+ENGL 238 INTRODUCTION TO LITERARY THEORY

+This course introduces different critical approaches and practices in literary studies from classical times to the present in order to expand the range of critical tools available to literature students and to increase the range of their critical vocabularies.
 Emphasis in the course will be placed not only on an understanding of the range of literary theory but also upon the application of critical frameworks to literary texts.
 Pre-requisite: ENGL 220.